ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.0.43
 * (sbormann) Changed initialization of socket.io to an asynchronous process to wait for connection before trying to use file-operations.
-* (sbormann) Added general datapoint ADDITIONAL_INFO to display additional datapoints at the bottom of the info-dialog.
+* (sbormann) Added general datapoint ADDITIONAL_INFO to display additional data points at the bottom of the info-dialog.
 * (sbormann) Fixed value list type conflict.

 ### 0.0.42
-* (sbormann) Adjusted pathes of demo-files.
+* (sbormann) Adjusted paths of demo-files.

 ### 0.0.41
-* (sbormann) Major Change: The location of the uploaded userimages has changed, so the images can be accessed by backup-function of iobroker - the images will be moved to the new location automatically - please open admin-page for ALL instances and save the settings to adjust the filenames of used images automatically.
+* (sbormann) Major Change: The location of the uploaded user images has changed, so the images can be accessed by backup-function of iobroker - the images will be moved to the new location automatically - please open admin-page for ALL instances and save the settings to adjust the filenames of used images automatically.
-* (sbormann) Inverted colortemperature-scale for hue-lights (now it uses the mired-scale = micro reciprocal degree-scale instead of kelvin).
+* (sbormann) Inverted color-temperature-scale for hue-lights (now it uses the mired-scale = micro reciprocal degree-scale instead of kelvin).
 * (Ansgar Schulte) Added Up and Down Buttons to Blinds.
 * (sbormann) When creating a directory it will be entered.
 * (sbormann) Added Effect-Section to Light